Which emulator should I use?

 This document will help you decide which emulator or simulator you should use in your GNS3 topologies.

 However, if you only want to create basic GNS3 topologies using Cisco IOS routers, a local (Dynamips) install will suffice.
-This means that you only install the GNS3 GUI (all-in-one) and don’t use the GNS3 VM.
+This means that you only install the GNS3 GUI (all-in-one).

 This is simpler in some ways to set up, but does have limitations and should be seen as the starting point in your GNS3 journey.
 As soon as you are comfortable with GNS3, it is recommended that you move to a GNS3 VM setup to make the most of GNS3 options and optimization.